MSJosh/documentation/Entra ID/AiTM.md

 - **Harden Entra ID to find gaps within your environment based on best practices from Microsoft.**
    - **Secure Score and Exposure Management**
      - [What is the identity secure score?](https://learn.microsoft.com/en-us/entra/identity/monitoring-health/concept-identity-secure-score)
-     - Be sure to utilize Defender secure score with MDI data to harden local AD to protect against lateral movement and on-premises attacks.
+     - Be sure to use Defender secure score with MDI data to harden local AD to protect against lateral movement and on-premises attacks.
-     - Utilize OpenSource tools like [Maester](https://maester.dev/)
+     - Utilize Open Source tools like [Maester](https://maester.dev/)

 - **Restrict access to Microsoft Entra admin center**
      - Restricting Access to Entra Admin portals does not limit access to PowerShell and graph only from the UI.
 This might help against a user poking around but is not a security practice that will harden the environment - [Restrict User Access](https://learn.microsoft.com/en-us/entra/fundamentals/users-default-permissions#restrict-member-users-default-permissions)
      - Block user access with Conditional Access policy.
        - Creating a Conditional Access policy for Windows Azure Service Management API will block non-administrative access.
 ![image](https://github.com/user-attachments/assets/5b2df056-b1b1-4c5a-ba1d-936260b67628)
-         - Start with report-only and monitor the behavior of this conditional access policy.
+         - Start with report-only and check the behavior of this conditional access policy.
 Several services utilize this service, so you might impact services like Fabric and Data Lake.
 [Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts)